How To Develop Your Toddler’s Fine Motor Skills

 Finger exercises are a significant addition to your child’s fine motor skill development.
 This is also a simple and helpful activity for your baby to develop hand-eye coordination.
 Even simple activities like holding a pencil, clapping, crumpling paper, holding a ball etc. can make a huge difference in your child’s growth.

 4. Finger and hand painting

 Apart from being a creative way to develop fine motor skills, this is also an essential aspect of your toddler’s artistic progress.
-Let your child dip her fingers and hands in toddler-safe or edible paint and set her free with a blank canvas.
+Let your child dip her fingers and hands in toddler-safe or edible paint and set her free with a blank canvas or printable coloring sheets.
 This is how you will motivate and encourage her imagination.